About Clifford E. Myers, M.D.

 He returned to Peoria in the early 1980s to start a private practice of ophthalmology with the goal of serving the people of central Illinois, including Peoria, IL.
 His medical and surgical practice included most aspects of the medical/surgical care of eye diseases.

-Dr. Myers has always been dedicated to the notion that your opthalmologists should put your needs and care first.
+Dr. Myers has always been dedicated to the notion that your ophthalmologists should put your needs and care first.
 This is our primary mission as an independent solo practice at our vision care center.
-We are confident you will see this in the delivery of your care.
+We are confident you will see this in the delivery of your care from the time you walk in to your eye exam to finding eyeglass frames.

 Although many surgical and medical services in ophthalmology are best served by sub-specialists now available in the field, an experienced general ophthalmologist can help guide you to the right doctor for your special condition.
 Dr. Myers is dedicated to continuing and expanding his medical knowledge.
 He has been recognized by the AMA for Special Commendation for his continuing medical education efforts in excess of legal requirements continuously since 2008.
 He has been recognized by the American Academy of Ophthalmology since 2008 for the “Lifetime Education of the Ophthalmologists” program.